OSA, Scientology’s Office of Special Affairs-Part Two

 “So, you don’t want to talk to me,” I said, attempting to conceal my agitation.
 I quickly scanned the car’s interior for clues as to where he came from—perhaps a newspaper or a map with a highlighted travel route.
 (I assumed he was from the Washington D.C. area.)

-He never flinched: he was as cold as a statue, never once glancing towards his antagonist or acknowledging my existence.
+He never flinched: he was as cold as a statue, never once glancing toward his antagonist or acknowledging my existence.
 A dark fringe of hair sprouted from the edges of his bi-colored ball cap.
 Beads of sweat appeared on his brow, threatening to run down his face after a hard swallow.

 “Here’s what’s going to happen next,” I told him.
 “Do you see that stop sign not too far from where your friend is parked, right behind my house?
 In about ten minutes, a school bus will pull up to let off a group of children, and their parents aren’t going to be happy having two men who don’t belong in this neighborhood sitting in cars right nearby.
 Do you understand?
 It’s time for you and your friend to get out of here.”